Rishu81/Rishu81/README.md

-- 👋 Hi, I’m @Rishu81
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: ...# Hi, I'm Rishabh Gupta! 👋
+# Hi, I'm Rishabh Gupta! 👋

 👨‍💻 I'm a **Software Engineer** and **Machine Learning/AI enthusiast** currently pursuing a Bachelor of Engineering in Computer Science from Thapar University.
 I love building intelligent systems that bridge the gap between technology and real-world applications.